Bhattiaman/learn/src/content/blog/second-post.md

 ---
 title: 'CRED Hiring Frontend 🤩!'
-description: 'The Data Scientist internship is for candidates currently pursuing an undergraduate/master’s degree and is usually undertaken during the second...''
+description: 'The Data Scientist internship is for candidates currently pursuing an undergraduate/master’s degree and is usually undertaken during the second...'
 pubDate: '2023-11-12'
-heroImage: '/cred.png's
+heroImage: '/cred.png'
 ---

 #### About Company